Liu Sifeng

 Liu Sifeng (刘思峰; born 15 July 1955) is a Chinese systems engineer.
-He is the director of the Institute for Grey Systems Studies at Nanjing University of Aeronautics and Astronautics, Nanjing, China.
+He was the director of the Institute for Grey Systems Studies at Nanjing University of Aeronautics and Astronautics, Nanjing, China.
 He is best known for his work on grey system theory.

 Education and career

 Liu obtained his BE in Mathematics from Henan University in 1981, then his MS in Economics (1986) and PhD in Systems Engineering (1998) from Huazhong University of Science and Technology, Wuhan, China.
 He was the doctoral student of Julong Deng, the founder of grey system theory.